DEFRA/epr-backend/CONTRIBUTING.md

 ## Deployments

-Deployments are managed by Defra tooling, speak with the engineering team to be briefed on this.
+Deployments are managed by CDP, speak with the engineering team to be briefed on this.

 Deployments are conducted automatically for lower environments and manually for prod.

 ### Secrets and Environment Variables

-Both secrets and environment variables are managed by Defra tooling, speak with the engineering team to be briefed on this.
+Both secrets and environment variables are managed by CDP, speak with the engineering team to be briefed on this.